 There are also pull-down seats near the doors and also in the bicycle compartment (14 seats) which is handy for those with large cases, wheelchairs and strollers.

-Display screens on board provide route info, though there are no toilet facilities nor free WiFi.
-However, the new Sprinter Light trains being introduced will have toilets, WiFi and power/USB connections.
+Display screens on board provide route info, though there are no toilet facilities or free WiFi on the SLT and SGM trains.
+However, the new Sprinter trains have toilets, WiFi and power/USB connections.

 For more on the rail network in the Netherlands see our Dutch Railways Guide